 I can’t even convey the extreme level of grief I was experiencing that had began building a few weeks prior to his diagnosis when I realized he was no longer responding to treatment.
 I felt detached from reality and had trouble comprehending what was going on while struggling to perform even the most basic tasks.
 The evening before I was to take him home, I was sitting next to his bed, starring at the window which had my own reflection, and one of his nurses came into the room, walked up behind me, gently caressed my shoulders and hair while bending down and softly whispering to me . . .
 “God gives little boys like Cody to moms like you because you have the strength to do what it takes to see him through this”, and she turned and walked out.
 That simple gesture filled me with the strength I needed to do what I knew I had to do.

 The next morning, following the final diagnosis, and having signed all the legal paperwork, I prepared to take him home, gathering up all his things, and wrapping him snugly in his blanket, and I slowly began the walk down the long hallway.
 It felt like my life was crashing down all around me as I walked out to my car, trying to muster up the strength to drive us home alone.
-My husband announced to me a month into the whole process that it was too much for him to handle, so he began refraining from coming down to the hospital to be with me and help me deal with things, so I had to do it all on my own.
-I was left on my own as a new mother at 22 to figure out how “I” was going to deal with it and make all the decisions by myself while I felt like I was dying inside and was completely overcome with devastation.
+My husband announced to me a month into the process that it was too much for him to handle, and so he began refraining from coming down to the hospital to be with me and help me deal with things, so I had to do it all on my own.
+I was left on my own as a new mother at 22 to figure out how “I” was going to deal with it, while making all the decisions by myself while I felt like I was dying inside and was completely overcome with devastation.

 A few blocks away from the hospital I stopped at a red light and it was as if something snapped inside of me and the whole world began collapsing around me.
 I lost all awareness of everything outside of the car and I suddenly became overwhelmed with grief and started screaming and crying profusely saying, “I refuse to accept this!
 I refuse.
 Do you hear me, I refuse to accept this, I will not allow my baby to die!
 He wants to live.
 He’s going to live.
 I will NOT accept this, I refuse”.
-I repeated this hysterically while hitting the steering wheel and the dashboard.
-I then laid my head against the steering wheel while rocking back and forth mumbling non-sensibly, when I looked down at my baby peacefully resting, the sunlight streaming through the window lit up his face like a little angel, softly undistinguished and innocently sweet.
+I repeated this hysterically while pounding on the steering wheel and the dashboard.
+I then laid my head against the steering wheel while rocking back and forth mumbling non-sensibly, when I looked down at my little boy peacefully resting, the sunlight streaming through the window lit up his face like a little angel, softly undistinguished and innocently sweet.
 I leaned down pressing my face against his and rocking back and forth while mumbling and sobbing, and suddenly I became extremely aware of his heartbeat.
 As I listened to it beating it seemed to get louder and louder.
 It became strong and more pronounced.
-Then a kind of silence and inner peace seemed to fall around me, and a calm feeling rushed over me and my thoughts disappeared and my heart relaxed into sync with his.
+Then a kind of silence and inner peace seemed to fall around me, and a calm feeling rushed over me and my thoughts disappeared and my heart relaxed in sync with his.
 As I felt the rhythm of my heart beating in-sync with his, it was as if I suddenly knew what I needed to do.
 It was a kind of “knowing” where I felt like I had fallen into a trance.
 Something I couldn’t understand with words, but simply knew as a feeling inside.
 I felt a presence “in me” and all fear suddenly vanished and it was as if I knew exactly what I needed to do to save him.
 I was filled with a kind of certainty that was removed from all doubt and uncertainty.

 At first he was lethargic and unresponsive, like he was in the hospital, his little body was cool and limp.
 After a few hours he started moving his hands and feet as if readjusting from being uncomfortable.
 After about six hours he sneezed and rubbed his nose.
 Then he started moving as if waking up from a nap.
 After about eight hours, he opened his eyes and gaze straight into mine, then smiled and started acting irritable.
 As he began squirming slightly trying to breast-feed I thought . . . he’s actually hungry!
 When I put him down to get his bottle he cried until I picked him back up.
 He then drank 4 ounces of a special formula, and later ate some mashed bananas.
 I fell asleep with him in my arms and by the next day he was fully active, eating, cooing, in playing in his crib.

 This would instill the confidence in me for what would come four months later on the second go around of surgeries that involved removing part of his intestines, and when it fully healed, they would close his colostomy and he would “run through” for the first time since his original surgery at 2 weeks old.
 They were originally planning on doing the second set of surgeries at 14 to 16 months old because he needed to be around 17 pounds to successfully perform the operation.
 When I first brought him home (Valentines day) he weighed 4 lbs.
 8 oz., but by the time he was seven months old (4 months later) he weighed 16 1/2 pounds.
-In four months he had gained 12 pounds.
+In four months he gained 12 pounds.
 His doctor was struck with amazement.
 He laughed and said, “I don’t know what you’re feeding him, but keep doing it because it’s certainly working!”

 Through this experience I learned what it means to love someone so much I was willing to die for him.
 My entire life crumbled before my eyes, and I lost everything I owned because of it.
 I was left in complete ruin financially, had to sell most of my personal belongings, and had to file bankruptcy a year later from astronomical medical bills.
 In that moment I became very clear on what really matters and what doesn’t.
 I learned that we can access super-human strength when we really want and need to.
-And I touched on the strength of my true moral fiber that served to catapult me into greater and greater levels intuition, self-knowledge and confidence that comes from believing in myself and forming absolute faith based on that.
+And I touched on the strength of my true moral fiber that served to catapult me into greater and greater levels of intuition, self-knowledge and confidence that comes from believing in myself and forming absolute faith based on that.
 I acquired the confidence to stand up against all odds, and walk fully awake into the flame without flinching or shrinking back with intimidation or fear that I may somehow be wrong when everything inside of me was telling me I was right and to move forward with confidence.
 It’s the greatest sense of power I’ve ever known.

 This experience eventually set me on my spiritual path into the Healing Arts.
 With the knowledge I had gained from this experience as part of my fundamental awareness, years later when I came into contact with the healing practice of Reiki and “Healing Touch” as a form of Energy Medicine, I immediately saw the connection and chose to study it as a primary healing modality that actually had a name.
 This experience, though traumatic in the most basic sense of the word, and financially devastating, drastically changed the course of my life and moved me in a completely new direction, as all of the traumas and crisis of my life had ultimately served to do.
 Now, whenever a major life change begins taking place, I’m no longer afraid or worried, but embrace it for the transformational experience I know it’s going to bring into my life, whether willingly and with full participation, or kicking and screaming . . . the choice is mine, but the lesson remains the same.

-When we let go of all resistance to the limitations that normally confine us with fear, grief, and a deep feeling of insecurity, and truly surrender to a higher power through a state of sheer devastation, amazing things can happen.
+When we let go of all resistance to the limitations that normally confine us with fear, grief, and a deep feeling of insecurity and lack of belief in ourselves, and truly surrender to a higher power through a state of sheer devastation, amazing things can happen.
 When we tap into our own intuition, we’re overcome with a sense of “knowing” that moves us beyond our own conditioned beliefs.
 It’s as though a different awareness comes over us and we’re perceiving life through the eyes of eternal wisdom.
 The true meaning of “empowerment” doesn’t come from what we’ve learned through our education and formative conditioning, but by breaking down the walls that confine us to a limited version of reality and letting go while connecting to our higher self, and allowing a higher power to “work through us as us” with complete faith and trust in the outcome.